kellymears/BlockCompose/README.md

 Important notes: I have only tested this in PHP 7.3 using the development build of [Sage 10](https://github.com/roots/sage).
 This library has real utility but it is still in early dev and should be used with abundant caution.

-A portof this library that doesn't depend on Sage's immaculate stack might be doable --  and I'm willing to work on that if there is interest -- but the best part of this package is flat-out not possible without the Blade view engine.
+A port of this library that doesn't depend on Sage's immaculate stack might be doable --  and I'm willing to work on that if there is interest -- but the best part of this package is flat-out not possible without the Blade view engine.

 TLDR; You should use Sage.